 How Much Do Beginner Freelance Writers Make?

-As a new freelance writer, I set my rates at $20 for 500 words or per hour.
-I wasn’t willing to write for less than this, but I was offered a lot of lower paid work.
+As a new freelance writer, I set my rates at $20 for 500 words per hour.
+I wasn’t willing to write for less than this, but I was offered a lot of lower-paid work.

 What are the Benefits of Being a Freelance Writer?

-There are many benefits of becoming a freelance writer.
+There are many benefits to becoming a freelance writer.
 Some of these include: